 After the foundation passes inspection, a construction firm will move onto framing, which includes floor joists, subfloors, and roof trusses.
 Doors, windows, and skylights are framed to create the shell of the property.
 A roofer will also visit the site to install roof flashings, shingles, and other surfaces.
 Next, the construction team will wrap the home to protect it from the elements and keep moisture at bay.

 The next step is to install the property’s various major systems, such as its pipework, electrical wiring, and heating and cooling ducts.
 A local inspector will review and approve each system before a firm can move onto the next stage of the project.
+Before these systems are installed, A custom home builder central Texas will need to clear the real estate site of all debris and vegetation.

 If you live in a cold climate, insulation may be applied to the exterior walls, attic, crawl spaces, or basement.
 A construction firm may insulate a home with foam, cellulose, or fiberglass.